-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-But with Sylvan's study skills program in the Lansing region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
-Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
+Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
+That’s where Sylvan’s study skills program in the Lansing region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
+Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
 These skills will not only help set your child on the path to success in high school and college, but they can also carry forward into his or her personal and professional life.
-Find out how our tutoring experts in the Lansing region can help your son or daughter achieve goals and conquer any workload.
+Get in touch with us today to learn more about how our tutoring experts in the Lansing region can help your child fulfill goals and tackle any workload.

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 Building Skills, Boosting Confidence

 There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
 That's why our study skills experts in the Lansing region keep the big picture in mind.
 Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
 This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.

 Through our study skills program, your child will learn effective strategies including:

 - Time management for tackling workloads in an efficient manner.